-When I first started gardening, I didn’t know there were different types of tomatoes.
+When I first started gardening, I didn’t know there were different types of tomatoes that do better in different climates.
 Nor did I know there was a difference between determinate vs indeterminate tomatoes.
 I’d buy a tomato starter plant, plant it in my garden, and hope for the best.

-What a difference trimming indeterminate tomatoes makes.
+What a difference pruning suckers from indeterminate tomatoes makes!
 Do it properly, and you’ll have a good tomato harvest all year.